DADiSP® SPL vs. MATLAB®

 some experience in C, C++, C# or Java, SPL routines have a clean

 and familiar style about them.
 Because MATLAB was originally

-developed in FORTRAN and later rewritten in C, MATLAB programs
+developed in FORTRAN and later rewritten in C, some feel MATLAB programs

-Although each language has its own approach and advantages, it is
+Although MATLAB and SPL have there own approach and advantages, it is

 fairly easy to convert routines from one to the other.
 For